tianchengXu/ESG-Risk-Stock-Return/index.md

 ### RRI TRENDS BY RATINGS
-Objective: To understand the ESG risk exposure based on the health of an organization
+Objective: To understand the ESG risk exposure based on the health of an organization.

 <img width="530" alt="image" src="https://user-images.githubusercontent.com/63265930/171701121-e39ac2e8-0b24-4b58-a398-58ae0b1cc46f.png">